b-rodrigues/fput/manuscript/fprog.md

 For the following exercises, you will have to use any of the functions that we saw in this chapter. `Reduce()`, `Map()` or any function from the `*apply()` family of functions.
 Do not use loops\!
-If you don’t know how to solve these exercises wait for the next section, where we’ll learn how to write unit tests.
-Writing unit tests before the functions they’re supposed to test is called test-driven development and can help you write your functions.
+If you don't know how to solve these exercises wait for the next section, where we'll learn how to write unit tests.
+Writing unit tests before the functions they're supposed to test is called test-driven development and can help you write your functions.

 1. Create a function that returns the factorial of a number using